 Professionals in any field are frequently called upon to give presentations relating to their research.
 Since practice makes perfect, you should try to give as many presentations as possible.
-Opportunities for students to present their work include the Student Research Conference, which takes place at Truman every spring, the spring and fall zone meetings of SPS, the spring meeting of the Missouri Academy of Science, and the annual meeting of the National Council for Undergraduate Research (NCUR).
+Opportunities for students to present their work include the Student Research Conference, which takes place at Truman every spring, SPS zone meetings, meetings of the Missouri Space Grant Consortium, and the annual meeting of the National Council for Undergraduate Research (NCUR).